nindaba/seke-delivery/README.md

 * option warehouse or locker as destination
 * add weight and all other attributes

-as a user I should receive an package uid of the create package
+as a user I should receive an package uid of the create package and `isReady` status `isReady` indicates if the package necessary fields are added and it can be paid a started for delivery

 should give me the delivery and patch new changes to it